chaoskagami/corbenik/README.md

 This is (yet another) CFW for the 3DS.
 Unlike other CFWs, this was mostly written from scratch and for fun.
 I'm a control freak, and this carries quite a bit of my mindset being a LFS/Gentoo user.

-Some parts are inherited from other CFWs - e.g. the firmware loading code in src/firm is mostly based on Cakes, and the signature patch bytecode is roughly based on the implementation in Luma3DS.
+Some parts are inherited from other CFWs - e.g. the firmware loading code in src/firm is mostly based on Cakes, and the patch bytecode is based on Luma3DS' implementation in C (though, it isn't really derived from it)

-Out of the bunch, corbenik is most similar to cakes of the bunch, in that it uses external patches.
-Unlike cakes, patches consist of a headered bytecode file.
+Out of the bunch of CFWs in existence, Corbenik is most similar to cakes of the bunch, in that it uses external patches.
+External patches are headered, can have dependencies, and consist of a lightweight and specialized bytecode/assembly which is intended for patching.
 See `doc/bytecode.md`, `host/bytecode_asm.py`  and `patch/*` for more on this.

-## Oh god yet another rebrand of--

-No. This is >75% original code.
-If you notice, there's a large amount of history because I didn't just dump the code on github; it's been in a repo all along while I worked on it and before it was made public.

-I also am not claiming to have written everything.
-See `doc/credits.md`.

-It shares close to zero of the actual architecture with other CFWs, only trivially implemented parts that look the same no matter who coded them.
+The assembler is a bit crappy at the moment, and I *do* plan to improve it.
+However, it outputs the correct code which gets the job done.
 ## Rationale

 I was initially going to make dynamic cakes, but I quickly realized a fatal flaw in any "patch" format: what you can do from a patch is limited to what the parser handles.
 This exact problem is why sempatches are used sometimes instead of classic diffs on the LKML, and it isn't a problem that will be solved without code.
 In my opinion, the best way to fix it is to simply externalize patches as programs.
 I also had a number of mad science experiments which would be very hard to perform in the context of ReiNAND based firmwares, and Cakes wouldn't make it easy either.